 Israel is ranked number one in the world for investment in research and development, which helps explain its appeal for PhD students.
 Israel’s cosmopolitan cities, ancient heritage sites and stunning beaches make for an unforgettable country in which to study your PhD.

-We've put together a detailed advice guide on everything you need to know about PhD study in Israel.
-Alternatively, you can get the ball rolling straight away by searching here for Israeli PhDs.
+We’ve put together a detailed advice guide on everything you need to know about PhD study in Israel, from fees and funding to student visas and applications.
+You can also start by browsing Israeli PhDs right now.

 Around 1,300 doctoral students complete a PhD each year in Israel, and the country’s exceptional education and research facilities have made it a popular option for international students.

 Israel is a dynamic and diverse nation with a booming tech industry and a reputation for entrepreneurialism.
 From hip Tel Aviv to the sacred sites of Jerusalem, Israel has much to offer adventurous doctoral students.

 These are just a handful of the reasons to study a PhD in Israel this year:

 |Oldest University||Technion – Israel Institute of Technology (1912)|

 |Academic Year||October to August|

 There are nine universities in Israel, all of which are publicly-funded and benefit from the country’s investment in research.
 These institutions are where you’ll study your PhD – Israel’s various private and public colleges don’t award doctoral degrees.